avnet-iotconnect/iotc-python-sdk/README.md

 Before you install and run the firmware file, please ensure the following setup requirements:

 #### System Requirements
-1. **Python:** IoTConnect's Python SDK supports versions 2.7, 3.5, 3.7 to 3.12, and 3.13.
+1. **Python:** /IOTCONNECT™'s Python SDK supports versions 2.7, 3.5, 3.7 to 3.12, and 3.13.
 We recommend installing the most stable Python version 3.13.0.
 2. **pip:** Compatible with your Python version.
 3. **setuptools:** Required to manage Python packages.
 4. **Operating System:**